HomeLibraryInsulation & VentilationCrawl space moisture & vapour barriers

 What it costs

-A basic vapour-barrier-and-sealing job for an average crawl space runs roughly $2,500–$5,000; a full system — barrier, insulation, drainage, and a dehumidifier — runs $7,000–$15,000+.
-Existing mould or a rotted subfloor typically adds another $1,000–$4,000 on top.
+A basic vapour-barrier-and-sealing job for an average crawl space runs roughly $2,500 to $5,000; a full system, barrier, insulation, drainage, and a dehumidifier, runs $7,000 to $15,000+.
+Existing mould or a rotted subfloor typically adds another $1,000 to $4,000 on top.

 What to do

-If there's no vapour barrier, budget for one — it's a comparatively cheap, high-value fix.
+If there's no vapour barrier, budget for one, it's a comparatively cheap, high-value fix.
 If there's a musty smell, visible mould, or soft or sagging floors above the crawl space, have it assessed by a home inspector or moisture specialist before you remove conditions, rather than assuming it's cosmetic.

 Education and triage, not a home inspection.
-Casaroo flags signs of crawl space moisture — musty odours mentioned in listings, unusual floor conditions, or missing vapour-barrier mentions; a home inspector or moisture professional confirms what's actually happening underneath.
+Casaroo flags signs of crawl space moisture, musty odours mentioned in listings, unusual floor conditions, or missing vapour-barrier mentions; a home inspector or moisture professional confirms what's actually happening underneath.
 We flag; we don't inspect.

 Common questions